goncalvesmatheus/flask-mongodb/README.md

 ## Start
 Need to have a MongoDB service started in localhost.
-After that, just start the author1.py, wich will be responsible to add JSON information in the table inside the database service.
+After that, just start the author1.py, which will be responsible to add JSON information in the table inside the database service.

 ```
 python3 author1.py